Holic75/Baldurs-gate-dnd-3.5/README.md

 - Burning hands is now and area effect spell (15 ft cone)
 - The saving throw penalties against Spook now no longer increase with caster level
 - If creatures under effect of Sleep are being attacked, they wake up
-- Shoking Grasp now acts as close range spell (instead of weapon) dealing 1d6 electrical damage per level
+- Shocking Grasp now acts as close range spell (instead of weapon) dealing 1d6 electrical damage per level
 - Ghoul touch now acts as close range spell (instead of weapon)
 - Horror duration was reduced to 3 rounds
 - Dispel Magic and Remove Magic spells now  dispel with probability equal to 30% + 1% per level (twice for Inquisitors)